easafe/easafe.github.io/_posts/2016-08-22-notes-on-racket.md

 tags: [cs]
 ---

 The Racket language belongs to the LISP family.
-The main difference between LISP and other languages is that you can name like-this, as opposed to likeThis (or, even worse, like_this), and all operators all prefix.
+The main difference between LISP and other languages is that you can name like-this, as opposed to likeThis (or ,even worse, like_this), and all operators all prefix.
 That and homoiconicity.
 Homoiconicity is a fancy name for "code as data", i.e., LISP code can be manipulated as any other data structure.
 Such manipulation is achieved by the use of macros- functions that receive code and output code, which in some cases might [as well be black magic](http://www.greghendershott.com/fear-of-macros/).

 But let's not get ahead of ourselves.
 Shall we begin with a simple function?